syncfusion-content/flutter-docs/Flutter/DateRangePicker/getting-started.md

 {% endtabs %}

-## Change different views
+## Multiple picker views

-The SfDateRangePicker widget provides four different types of views to display.
+The `SfDateRangePicker` widget provides four different types of views to display.
 It can be assigned to the widget constructor by using the [view](https://pub.dev/documentation/syncfusion_flutter_daterangepicker/latest/daterangepicker/SfDateRangePicker/view.html) property.
 Default view of the widget is month view.
 By default the current date will be displayed initially for all the date range picker views.

 {% tabs %}
 {% highlight Dart %}